radio-satellites/UmKa-1/README.md

 As of 2023-07-04, the satellite UmKa-1 is alive and healthy in orbit.
 This tool decodes **S band dump transmissions** from the spacecraft.
 This contains high resolution imagery from the telescope on board the satellite.

+**EDIT**: As of Sept 25, 2023, the telescope *and* the S band downlink has failed.
+The imagery is now transmitted from an engineering camera via the 437.625 MHz downlink as 19200 baud FSK.
+I currently do not have any recording of this dump, so I am unable to write any decoders.
+SSTV is planned eventually.

+For more information, see https://telegra.ph/Otchet-o-statuse-missii-orbitalnogo-kosmicheskogo-teleskopa-UmKA-1-RS40S-09-25 (in Russian).

 # Usage

 Input: Derandomized and synchronized CADU (example in repository).